LIVE SAN DIEGO TRAFFIC REPORT, TRAFFIC ALERTS & CURRENT TRAFFIC CONDITIONS

 Remember public transportation

-If you live near the coast, the San Diego Coaster is a fantastic alternative to sitting in San Diego traffic congestion on I-5.
+If you live near the coast, the SAN DIEGO COASTER is a fine alternative to sitting in San Diego traffic congestion on I-5.
 With convenient stops from downtown to the northern reaches of our county, you'll enjoy ocean and canyon views while doing business on your cell phone or laptop computer.
-The coaster is a popular alternative to driving for thousands of San Diegans.
-Ride the Coaster and you'll never have to worry about San Diego traffic reports, again!
-Click here for San Diego traffic accident information

-Improving traffic conditions in San Diego
+SANDAG - Improving traffic conditions in San Diego

 New roads are not always the answer!

 As promising as it is to think about new and wider highways, that may not be the best answer to San Diego's traffic problems.
 Studies indicate that widening highways is only a temporary solution to reducing traffic congestion.
 That's because new roads fill up soon after they open.
-A recent traffic report by U. C. Berkeley concluded that 90 percent of new highway capacity added to California's metropolitan areas is filled within four years, and 60 to 70 percent of all new county highways are filled within two years of completion.
+A recent traffic report by U.C.
+Berkeley concluded that 90% of new highway capacity added to California's metropolitan areas is filled within four years, and 60 to 70% of all new county highways are filled within two years of completion.

 San Diego Coaster